Best Learning Strategies for Nursing Students

 How is the NCLEX scored?

-The NCLEX uses Computer Adaptive Testing technology or CAT technology to score the exam.
-CAT technology asks questions based on your level of knowledge to determine whether or not you’re ready to be a nurse.
-Each time you answer a question correctly, the succeeding question will be harder.
+The NCLEX uses Computer Adaptive Testing (CAT) technology to score the exam.
+CAT technology asks questions based on your knowledge level to determine whether you’re ready to be a nurse.
+So each time you answer a question correctly, the next question will be more difficult.

-What score do I need to pass the NCLEX?
+What score do you need to pass the NCLEX?